 The other problem with Kant's project was its moralism: The view that morality is ultimately the only form of value, which is implied by the idea that morality is the direct dictation of the form of reason itself.
 Following Schiller's denial of this, Nelson ultimately developed a complete theory of ethical "Ideals" that were not merely moral ideals.
 This kind of theory is here labelled the Polynomic Theory of Value, and is elaborated beyond Nelson to specify that there are six "domains" of value that are axiomatically independent of each other.
 This allows for a realistic view of aesthetics, as suggested under "Metaphysics" above.

 A conspicuous thing about the lives of both Fries and Nelson was their political activism.
 In both cases, this was not always to good effect.
 In the long run, Fries may be said to have been on the "right side" in resistance to Prussian and Austrian Reaction, but this also involved a promotion of German racialist nationalism that ultimately very much became the "wrong side."
-Nelson, in turn, was forthrightly opposed to the nationalism that would eventually motivate Germans to draw much of Europe down into a living hell of tyranny, war, and mass murder; but he also mistakenly subscribed to socialist principles that helped promote totalitarian regimes and also introduced corrupting and dangerous influences even into the democracies, the consequences of which, with the election and reëlection of Bill Clinton in the United States in 1992 and 1996, and the return to power of the British Laborites and French Socialists in 1997, and German Socialists in 1998, have still not played out entirely.
+Nelson, in turn, was forthrightly opposed to the nationalism that would eventually motivate Germans to draw much of Europe down into a living hell of tyranny, war, and mass murder; but he also mistakenly subscribed to socialist principles that helped promote totalitarian regimes and also introduced corrupting and dangerous influences even into the democracies, the consequences of which have still not played out entirely.
+When this was first written, I was worried about the election and reëlection of Bill Clinton in the United States in 1992 and 1996, and the return to power of the British Laborites and French Socialists in 1997, and German Socialists in 1998.
+In the United States, danger loomed with the election and reëlection of Barack Obama in 2008 and 2012, and then with the catastrophic election of the corrupt and senile Joe Biden in 2020.
+Things almost seem better in Britain, France, and Germany, but the economic damage of the Wuhan Virus lockdowns has given states more power and has encouraged the forces hostile to economic growth and even to small business.

 The Friesian tradition, however, leads to classic and brilliant defenses of capitalism.
 Popper's understanding of falsification inspired his friend F.A.
 Hayek in his formulation of the principles of Austrian Economics originally developed by Ludwig von Mises.
 In retrospect, the Austrian theory that the free market serves to coördinate limited and diffused knowledge may be assimilated to a Popperian reformulation of Socratic Method, in that each is a means of dealing with our own ignorance, a self-aware Socratic Ignorance.
 Similarly, Nelson's suspicions of democracy can be set aside on the same principles.
 The defense of capitalism may also be assimilated to the Polynomic Theory of Value; for capitalism on the Austrian interpretation requires that the values exchanged in the free market be relative and different: Parties A and B exchange goods X and Y because X really is more valuable to B than to A and Y really is more valuable to A than to B. That is why the exchange takes place.
 Thus, the relativity of non-moral ethical value ("hortative" value here) is distinct from the absolute requirements of moral value ("imperative" value ever since Kant).